andiwirz/com.luxtronik.heatpump/README.md

 - Stop automatically when the hot water temperature reaches the target temperature
 - Stop after the configured maximum duration (default: 60 min., configurable in device settings)
 - Reset the operation mode back to "Automatic" afterwards
-- Fire the flow trigger "Hot Water Boost Ended" on automatic stop
+- Fire the flow trigger "Hot Water Boost Ended" exactly once on stop
 - Create a **Timeline entry** when started and when ended

+**If the switch back to Automatic fails**, the boost tile is reset anyway and the reason is logged.
+This matters more than it looks: write timeouts do happen on these controllers, and leaving the tile on while its timer is already gone would mean nothing ever switches the pump back — it would keep running its auxiliary heater.
+A flow action or the tile switch reports the failure so it is visible; the polling cycle carries on regardless, since a failure here must not cost the rest of that cycle's readings.

 ---